-There are no advances, loans or guarantees granted by the Company to its directors.
+There are advance payments, loans or guarantees granted by the Company to its directors.

 B.14.
-Itemise the remuneration in kind accrued by the directors over the year, briefly explaining the nature of the different salary components.
+Itemize the remuneration in kind accrued by the directors over the year, briefly explaining the nature of the different salary components.

-There follows a breakdown of the amount of the items of remuneration in kind accrued in 2023 by the Executive Directors, the nature of which is described in Section A.1 of this Report.
+There follows a breakdown of the amount of the items of remuneration in kind accrued in 2024 by the Executive Directors, the nature of which is described in Section A.1 of this Report.